BVasquez07/CTP-Hackathon/README.md

 ## Have Nodejs and Mongodb
 After downloading the resources from the git repo

-In your command line interface navigate to the folder containing all the files the path should look something like this:
+In your command line interface navigate to the folder containing all the files.

 ### First